 Donate a Car to a Place That You Know Will Help Someone

-If you have got a vehicle you are looking to get rid of, you might have heard that donating it to charity is an option.
-While doing so will make you feel good about yourself and is undoubtedly less of a hassle in most cases than trying to sell the vehicle yourself, there are several things you need to be aware of if you decide to go this route.
+If you have a vehicle you are looking to get rid of, you might have heard that donating it to charity is an option.
+While doing so will make you feel good about yourself—and is undoubtedly less of a hassle in most cases than trying to sell the vehicle yourself—there are several things you need to keep in mind if you decide to go this route.

 The common things to be aware of are listed below, as well as three great options if you decide donating your car is right for you.